devaroundu/ImageBinaryLabellingTool/README.md

 # Image Binary Labelling Tool
-This tool will help you label images with a binary choice, help full for quick manual labeling in machine learning task
+This tool will help you label images with a binary choice, helpfull for quick manual labeling in machine learning task